How to Tell if Your Skincare Products Are Expired

-They say that all good things come to an end, and we’re here to break the news to you that this also goes for skin-care products.
-And we get it: it’s never going to be simple to part with that expensive eye cream you were never able to finish up, but that doesn’t make it any less of a must.
+They say that all good things come to an end, and we’re here to break the news to you that this also goes for skincare products.
+We get that it’s never going to be simple to part with that expensive eye cream you were never able to finish, but that doesn’t make it any less of a must.
+If you don’t get rid of the expired products, they might start to negatively impact your skin.
+To find out whether a funky-smelling serum or year-old moisturizer is ready to be tossed, keep reading.

 According to the FDA, a product’s shelf life refers to the length of time you can expect a product to look and act as expected and stay safe to use.
-Once your products have expired, no matter how much you may have left to use up, they lose their effectiveness.
-That means at the very least, you’re coating your complexion with something that isn’t delivering the benefits you seek.
-Of course, the effects of using expired products can be worse than a loss of potency, including irritation and breakouts.
-Better safe than sorry, A.K.A., it’s time to trash anything out of date.
+Once your products have expired, no matter how much you may have left to use up, they might start to lose their potency and grow bacteria and fungi that have the potential to irritate your skin.
+Products can also dry out, start to smell (or lose the scent they had when you first bought them) and change colors.
+So at the very least, you’ll be applying a product that no longer works — at worst, you’re exposing yourself to acne-inducing bacteria.

 When You Should Toss ’Em

-Another helpful hint is to try flipping products over and perusing the bottoms of the bottles for the lifetime of the product, whether it’s a lotion, sunscreen, moisturizer, soap or serum.
+Another helpful hint is to try flipping products over and check the bottoms of the bottles for the lifetime of the product, whether it’s a lotion, sunscreen, moisturizer, soap or serum.
 You’ll often find a small icon that looks like an open jar with a number inside.
-The number indicates how many months a product lasts after opening it.
+The number indicates how many months a product can last after opening it.
 As long as you know when you first opened the product, you can use that number as a helpful guide.
-Certain products, like sunscreens and sunblocks for instance, have more specific expiration dates to follow.
-This is also the case for active cosmetics, like acne-products and anti-aging products, as well as eye creams.
+Certain products, like sunscreens, have more specific expiration dates to follow.
+A sunscreen that isn’t labelled with an expiration date is required by the FDA to stay shelf-stable for up to three years.
+This is also the case for active cosmetics, like acne products and anti-aging products, as well as eye creams.

 How to Extend the Longevity of Your Products